-The second issue regarding employee resilience ce occurred when I&A leaders asked to hold a diversity and inclusion event.
-Some employees wanted to discuss issues raised by the death of George Floyd, and other workforce is sues. forbid any diversity or inclusion conversations on work time.
-He did not understand why leaders would want to hold a meeting, and did not see a value in doing so. would not take a meeting with minority employees in regards to on-going protests on racial justice.
-Instead, he made SOPDPDUSIA take the meeting. , Gen. Taylor, from the Diversity and Inclusion Council, came to spea k.
-486
+The second issue regarding employee resilience occurred when I&A leaders asked Mr. Murphy to hold a diversity and inclusion event.
+Some employees wanted to discuss issues raised by the death of George Floyd, and other workforce issues.
+Mr. Murphy forbid any diversity or inclusion conversations on work time.
+He did not understand why leaders would want to hold a meeting, and did not see a value in doing so.
+Mr. Murphy would not take a meeting with minority employees in regards to on-going protests on racial justice.
+Instead, he made SOPDPDUSIA Jen take the meeting.
+After Mr. Murphy was detailed, Gen. Taylor, from the Diversity and Inclusion Council, came to speak.486